Achille Starace: Imprisonment and death

 From left to right, the dead bodies of Bombacci, Mussolini, Petacci, Pavolini and Starace in Piazzale Loreto, Milan, 29 April 1945.

 In 1943, following the demise of Mussolini's regime, Starace was arrested by Pietro Badoglio's Royalist government.
 He was arrested even though his real power under Mussolini had ended two years earlier.

 After unsuccessfully attempting to regain Mussolini's favour in the German-backed Italian Social Republic of Salò, Starace was again arrested.
-This time he was imprisoned in a concentration camp in Verona and was arrested by his former colleagues on charges that he had weakened the party during his tenure as Party Secretary.
+This time he was arrested by his former colleagues on charges that he had weakened the party during his tenure as Party Secretary, and was imprisoned in a concentration camp in Verona.

 Starace was eventually released and moved to Milan.
 On 29 April 1945, during his morning jog, he was recognized and captured by anti-Fascist Italian partisans.
 Starace was taken to Piazzale Loreto and shown the body of Mussolini, which he saluted just before he was executed.
 His body was subsequently strung up alongside Mussolini's.